Ex. A

 21.In July 2022, Lamb filed suit against his equal 50% co-member in the Companies (“Lamb’s Former Business Partner”).
 On August 22, 2022, after that litigation had already begun, Shaneyfelt confirmed in writing, with Lamb’s attorney copied, that LSM was recording accounting transactions in general-ledger format for the Companies.

 22.Shaneyfelt later testified that LSM did not customarily use engagement letters and that such documentation came only later.
-The contemporaneous engagement documents directly contradict that testimony.
+The contemporaneous engagement documents undercut that testimony.

 The Relationship and the Conflict